AnshumanFauzdar/Music-Reactive-WS2812B-Arduino/README.md

 # Sound-Reactive-WS2812B
-LED STRIP WS2812B reacting to music connected through your AUX 3.5mm Jack Connections are simple and you can connect 2 LED strips - WS2812B
+LED STRIP WS2812B reacting to music connected through your AUX 3.5mm Jack Connections are simple and you can connect 2 LED strips - WS2812B and can change effects by pressing button [Push Button]

 # Preparing Arduino Libraries

 This step is very important as your arduino some FAST LED and NEOPIXEL library to work upon for your WS2812Bs

-Download FAST LED libraries from Github or simply go to Sketch/Include Library/Manage Libraries/ and search for FAST LED - FastLED by Daniel Garcia and install
+Download FAST LED libraries from Github(link in description) or simply go to ---->Sketch/Include_Library/Manage_Libraries/ and search for FAST LED - FastLED by Daniel Garcia and install, do restart your IDE to take effect

-Do search for NEOPIXEL and install in same way as discussed above
+Do search for NEOPIXEL "https://github.com/adafruit/Adafruit_NeoPixel" and install in same way as Procedure above

+For other cool effects for your WS2812B you can add WS2812FX library [Same way as for Fast LED] - Cool and funky features are added for WS2812Bs

+# Arduino Schematics and Connection

+For complete wiring of WS2812B AKA Neopixel you should read complete detail on "https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections" for power distribution and other details for which these WS2812B are sensitive to

+Now coming to connection, always remember to attach common ground wiring, as not doing so can destroy you components!

+For Aux connection coming from your phone, laptop or any other source......

+Connection:  Ground to Ground
+             Black wire to Analogue Pin 4 - A4
+             Red Wire to Analogue Pin 5 - A5
+        //If ground is both in RCA cable, connect both - mostly AUX cables have 1 ground cable//